kalandhar26/interviewprograms/JPMCGC2.md

 *This document summarizes the architecture, workflow, and development activities involved in the GC2 middleware application.*

+# Overview of the Project:

+- At J.P.
+Morgan, I worked on the Global Clearing Connector (GC2) application, a middleware payment gateway designed to facilitate seamless integration between internal payment processors (such as PLUTUS) and external clearing systems.
+- The application supports multiple protocols and message formats—handling JSON over Kafka for internal communication and XML,
+  SWIFT, or ISO 20022 formats over Message Queues for external systems.

+## Core Responsibilities of the Application:

+**GC2 is responsible for:**

+- *Protocol Mediation:* Bridging communication between Kafka and traditional MQ-based systems.
+- *Data Transformation:* Converting messages between formats (e.g., JSON to XML).
+- *Schema Validation:* Ensuring incoming and outgoing messages adhere to the expected structure.
+- *Flow-Based Routing:* Determining message paths based on business rules and message metadata.

+All message activity is persisted in Oracle DB to maintain full auditability and traceability, ensuring operational transparency and compliance.

+## Modules I Contributed To:

+**1. Core Module:**

+- This module handles the primary message processing workflow.
+It uses configurable action classes to perform transformation, enrichment, validation, and error handling steps.
+- The design follows a Chain of Responsibility pattern driven by external JSON-based configurations.
+The Core Module interacts with Kafka, MQ systems, and the Orchestration Module to carry out end-to-end processing.

+**2. End-to-End (E2E) Testing Module:**

+- This module provides an environment to simulate production-like message flows using embedded Kafka, MQ, and HSQLDB.
+- It is implemented using Cucumber with Gherkin feature files to define test scenarios.
+- The framework supports end-to-end testing for payment flows such as IRCT, RRCT, and BRDT, including DB state management through SQL scripts and customized step definitions.

+**3. Orchestration Module:**

+- This component manages all configurations required for routing, connectivity, and flow behavior.
+- It defines how each message type should be handled, based on source, destination, and business rules.
+- The Core Module relies on this service for retrieving processing logic dynamically at runtime.

+## Supported Payment Flows:

+**IRCT (Inward Real-Time Credit Transfer):**

+- Receives a JSON message from PLUTUS via Kafka, transforms it into XML using C24 mapping libraries, and routes it to the appropriate clearing house via MQ.

+**RRCT (Return Real-Time Credit Transfer):**

+- Receives an XML message from the clearing body via MQ, processes it (transformation, validation, enrichment), and sends a JSON response to PLUTUS via Kafka.

+**BRDT (Batch Report Distribution Transfer):**

+- Handles non-payment related batch data or reports from clearing systems.
+The data is processed and routed to external systems as per defined configurations.

+## Challenges Faced:

+**Schema Validation Failures:**

+- Occasionally, external systems sent unexpected or invalid message formats, which led to schema validation issues.
+We implemented enhanced error handling and logging mechanisms to capture and isolate these problems quickly.

+**Frequent Mapping and Logic Updates:**

+- As business requirements evolved, there were regular changes to transformation mappings and routing logic.
+This required agile development practices and close collaboration with business analysts to ensure accurate and timely updates.

 ## Biggest Challenge:

 ### Biggest Challenge in GC2 Project